chalin/DEP-non-null/doc/dep-non-null-AUTOGENERATED-DO-NOT-EDIT.md

 Thus, [`Anything`](http://ceylon-lang.org/documentation/1.0/api/ceylon/language/Anything.type.html) is defined as the *union type* of `Object` and `Null`.

 <a name="var-init-alt"></a>
-### B.4.2 Initialization of non-null variables, alternative approaches
+### B.4.2 Default initialization of non-null variables, alternative approaches

 Given a variable statically declared as non-null, some might prefer to see this proposal *mandate* (i.e., issue a compile-time error) if the variable is not explicitly initialized with a value assignable to its statically declared type (and hence not `null`), but this would go against [G0, optional types](#g0).

-In our opinion, preserving the variable initialization semantics of [DartC](#terms "Classic (i.e., current) Dart") is the only approach that is consistent with [G0, optional types](#g0).
+In our opinion, preserving the default variable initialization semantics of [DartC](#terms "Classic (i.e., current) Dart") is the only approach that is consistent with [G0, optional types](#g0).
 Also see [I.3.2](#language-evolution) for discussion of issues related to soundness.
 Though Dart’s static type system is already unsound by design ([Brandt, 2011](https://www.dartlang.org/articles/why-dart-types "Why Dart Types Are Optional and Unsound")), this proposal does not contribute to (increase) the unsoundness because of non-null types.

 <a name="factory-constructor-alt"></a>
 ### B.4.3 Factory constructors, an alternative